 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-How to make apple pie bites
+Check out how to make apple pie bites with these simple step-by-step instructions:

 Cut an apple into 8 slices and remove the center core and seeds.